Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network

 \subsubsection{BH Test Dataset}

-The temperature of all pixels in BH training dataset are set at $285\ K$ which is around the collected air temperature on April 18.
-This may be not exact same for all grass pixels but the under-estimation or an over-estimation of target temperature within $5\ K$ has been demonstrated to have a very small error less than 0.1 shown in \Fig{fig:tempDeviation}.
-Besides, some pixels extracted from the BH hyperspectral images in the test dataset may not be pure grass pixels.
-From different viewing angles, the pixel could be observed as a mixture of grass and soil background, thus its retrieved emissivity has a larger MAE with the ground truth.
+The temperature of all pixels in the BH training dataset is set at $285\ K$ which is around the collected air temperature on April 18.
+This may not be exactly the same for all grass pixels but the under-estimation or an over-estimation of target temperature within $5\ K$ has been demonstrated to have a small error less than 0.1 shown in \Fig{fig:tempDeviation}.
+Moreover, some pixels extracted from the BH hyperspectral images in the test dataset may not be pure grass pixels.
+For different viewing angles, the pixel could be observed as a mixture of grass and soil background, thus its retrieved emissivity has a larger MAE with the ground truth.
 This means the retrieved emissivity is allowed to have a $\pm 0.1$ MAE error for pure grass pixels but the spectra over 256 wavelengths should be similar to the ground-truth target emissive spectra according to \Fig{fig:tes}.
 For the pixels mixed with a soil background, the MAE error could be larger when compared to the grass spectra.